devrtex/palworld-server/README.md

 # Set up a Palworld dedicated server on Linux
 Set up a Palworld dedicated server on Debian Linux

-> [Server Requirements:-]
-> CPU: With 4 cores
-> RAM (Memory): 8GB
-> Tested on: Debian 12 x64

 > [!IMPORTANT]
 > This script has only been tested on Debian 64-bit systems.
 Users on other operating systems or architectures may experience different results.
 Please proceed with caution and verify compatibility before use.
+> Server Requirements:-
+> CPU: With 4 cores
+> RAM (Memory): 8GB
+> Tested on: Debian 12 x64

 > [!CAUTION]
 > - This script is based on Debian 12 and Ubuntu 23.10, it might work with other distros it might not, please don´t come to my discord for support, I won´t have time to adapt this script for all the distros out there.